cerner/cerner_splunk_ingredient/README.md

 ##### **"Global" properties are evaluated under `[default]`**

-Properties defined at the top of the .conf file and not considered to be part of a stanza are assumed to be `[default]` per Splunk documentation: <http://docs.splunk.com/Documentation/Splunk/6.4.2/Admin/Propsconf#GLOBAL_SETTINGS>
+Properties defined at the top of the .conf file and not considered to be part of a section are assumed to be `[default]` per Splunk documentation: <http://docs.splunk.com/Documentation/Splunk/6.4.2/Admin/Propsconf#GLOBAL_SETTINGS>

 ##### **Comments are not preserved**